edify42/baby-time/README.md

 Physiotherapy, pelvic floor muscle exercises.
 Should improve blood supply to area to assist with healing.

 Vacuum can assist the delivery.
+Not preferred by having an epidural increases the change of an assisted delivery.
+Similarly forceps can be used to pull out Hayley!